11+ Best Decorative Fillers for Spring

 10) Mini Topiaries

 Years ago I scored these mini herb topiaries from Pier 1 when they were clearancing them out.
 I scooped up a bunch, but seriously should have gotten more.
 They can be popped anywhere!
 I love them in a cute cup, a vintage flower pot.
 They’re perfectly sized to fit onto a shelf or in a hutch.
-I’ve had a hard time finding them but here are similar possibilities: HERE and HERE.
+I’ve had a hard time finding them, but check HERE for availability.

 “Pretty Table Setting for Spring on the Porch”